-The Three Amigos of the Apocalypse are not as well known as their compatriots in suffering, the Four Horsemen of the Apocalypse—conquest, war, famine, and death.
+The Three Amigos of Woe are not as well known as their compatriots in suffering, the Four Horsemen of the Apocalypse—conquest, war, famine, and death.
 Yet the three amigos are just as big a danger to health, happiness, and prosperity.

 Each of the three amigos—the beggar, the slave, and the orphan—represents a negative, painful state of mind.
 For most of us, our psyche is contaminated with at least one of these miseries, and many of us are burdened with a trace or more of all three.